nicolasandradevillamil/NLU-Homework/README.md

 **Complete (train_baseline_newtokens.py)[train_baseline_newtokens.py] with the GPT-2 tokenizer.**

 **Additionally, run 3 experiments with this new tokenizer.
-Include in your report the final perplexities and at least 1 cualitative result.**
+Include in your report the final perplexities and at least 1 qualitative result.**

 ## Part 3: Experimentation (2 points)